 In 2004, Don Panoz officially launched the ELMS as we know it now.
 However, he faced some initial problems at first.
 That was due to the similarity in cars in the FIA GT Championship.
 After some trial and error, classic races got resurrected and turned out a large number of competitors.

 Currently, there are 6 races in the season.
 As we mentioned, each race is 4 hours long.
 Let’s take a look at the races, locations, and dates for this season.

-- 4 Hours of Red Bull Ring – Spielberg, Austria – July 22nd
+- 4 Hours of Barcelona – Barcelona, Spain – July 21